apolloclark/painite/README.md

 # Painite

+This build uses the pre-packaged Gauntlt ruby gem, and the natively installed ruby 2.3.3 within Kali Linux.

 Painite is a combination of Kali Linux + Gauntlt, in a Docker Container, for use in a Jenkins pipeline, for Continuous Integration and Continuous Deployment pipeline security scanning.